feathr-ai/feathr/docs/concepts/feature-definition.md

                                transform="time_duration(lpep_pickup_datetime, lpep_dropoff_datetime, 'minutes')")
 ```

 Note that for `transform` section, you can put a simple expression to transform your features.
-For more information, please refer to [Feathr Expression Language](../how-to-guides/expression-language.md).
+For more information, please refer to [Feathr User Defined Functions (UDFs)](../how-to-guides/feathr-udfs.md).

 ### Window aggregation features